vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

 ### Project Templates
 Both templates create a file system that has the basic project structure required to develop and build a Management Pack.
 Each file and directory is discussed in depth in the [mp-init](references/mp-init.md) documentation. `app/adapter.py` is the adapter's entry point and the best starting point.
-Users can pick between two entry points when creating their project:

 The methods inside the `adapter.py` are required, and should be modified to generate a custom adapter.
 Each method fulfills a request from the VMware Aria Operations collector, and can be tested individually using